-Access to Asylum: The government has not established a system for providing protection to refugees or asylum seekers and reportedly did not grant status to any person during the year.
+Access to Asylum: The law does not provide for protection of asylum seekers.
+Although the government is not a signatory to the 1951 Convention on Refugees, the government reported that it did not prosecute or deport Venezuelans seeking refuge.
 In the absence of national legislation and requisite government capacity, UNHCR assumed the main responsibility for determination of refugee status.